mjkramer/LArRecoND/README.md

 (which defaults to `event`).
 This workaround is needed since it is currently not possible to pass event (and run) information between Pandora algorithms.
 By default, no events are skipped, but if the `-s` run option is used, then `EventsToSkip` must be equal to this integer to ensure that the correct event numbers are found.
-The additional parameters `RunLeafName` and `SubRunLeafName` define the run and sub-run numbers, 'UnixTimeLeafName' defines the trigger unix time variable (in seconds), while `StartTimeLeafName` and `EndTimeLeafName` define the decimal start and end timing variables in ticks (0.1 microseconds).
+The additional parameters `RunLeafName` and `SubRunLeafName` define the run and sub-run numbers, `UnixTimeLeafName` defines the trigger unix time variable (in seconds), while `StartTimeLeafName` and `EndTimeLeafName` define the decimal start and end timing variables in ticks (0.1 microseconds).
 If these are not provided, then they will all be set to zero.